arju88nair/NairBlog/content/post/Tidbits.md

  > The Sybil attack in computer security is an attack wherein a reputation system(rating system) is subverted by forging identities in peer-to-peer networks

+ ---

+## Memoization
+Is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again